ozagordi/DataSharingPolicy/index.md

 If manipulated data is reported as raw, the statistician has to perform an autopsy to find out what went wrong.

+Autopsies are

-Autopsies are _as fun as being hit by a (large) truck, with the downside of not being a fast process_ (quotation).
+> as fun as being hit by a (large) truck, with the downside of
+> not being a fast process.

 ---